AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/connecting-data/import-mailchimp-data.md

 1. Click **[!UICONTROL Export]** and save the `.csv` file.

-   You will need to add `Primary Key`, `date (mm/dd/yyyy)`, `campaign name`, and `URL` columns to this file.
-You do not need to add the full URL, just something that will let you know what was clicked.
+   You must add `Primary Key`, `date (mm/dd/yyyy)`, `campaign name`, and `URL` columns to this file.
+You do not need to add the full URL, just something that lets you know what was clicked.

     ![import mailchimp 7](../../../assets/import-mailchimp-7.png)